xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 ## Configuring Google shopping groups

 A Google shopping group tool in X-Cart allows to extend the list of _google product attributes_ included into the feed by assigning existing X-Cart product attributes to Google shopping groups.
-The attributes included into Google shopping groups stand apart from the other _google product attributes_ that are included into the feed by default as different merchants can have these attribute values defined through different fields in X-Cart.
+The attributes included into Google shopping groups stand apart from the other _google product attributes_ that are included into the feed by default because different merchants can have these attribute values defined through different fields in X-Cart.

-The list of groups available by default is as follows:
+The list of groups included into the list by default is as follows:

 * **brand** : Use the brand attribute to indicate the product's brand name.
 The brand is used to help identify your product and will be shown to users who view your ad.
 The attribute is required for each product with a clearly associated brand or manufacturer.
 If the product doesn’t have a clearly associated brand (e.g., movies, books, music, and posters) or is a custom-made product (e.g., art, custom t-shirts, novelty products, and handmade products), the attribute is optional.
 * **color** : Use the color attribute to describe your product’s color.
 This information helps create accurate filters, which users can use to narrow search results.
 If your product has variants that vary by color, then provide that information through this attribute.
 The attribute is required for _Apparel & Accessories_ (166) products when targeting these countries: